SecondLifeBatteries4Storage

 A system for utilizing used batteries of electric vehicles as a stationary energy storage device

-The following model solutions are being developed in the SecondLifeBatteries4Storage project:
+The following model solutions were being developed in the SecondLifeBatteries4Storage project:

 SEMI-MOBILE BATTERY STORAGE